Tomáš Mrva

-Tomáš Mrva (born 6 April 1989) is a Slovak former footballer who played as a defender.
-He also appeared on two seasons of Slovak reality television show Farma, winning the seventh season in 2016.
+Tomáš Mrva (born 20 July 1987) is a Slovak former footballer who played as a forward.
+He also appeared on two seasons of Slovak reality television show Farma, winning the sixth season in 2016.

 Football career

 In 2006, Mrva joined Danish Brøndby IF's promising youth academy, but did not get his first team debut before returning to Slovakia – when he was signed Brøndby talent boss Kim Vilfort, who said "Tomas is a really good ball player, and we don't have a natural left footed back in our system ... he's got a great potential and we can see him having the abilities af going all the way to the A-team in the long run...".

 Mrva joined Czech side České Budějovice in January 2009, and was assigned the number 23 shirt.
 Although he played in the Bohemian Football League for the club's B-team, he failed to make a first-team appearance in his time with the club.
 While with České Budějovice, Mrva was called up to the Slovakia U-21 side in March 2009.